 On July 11, 2008, the Company entered into a transaction with Aviva International Holdings Limited ("AVIVA"), comprising a share sale and purchase agreement ("SSPA") and a master services agreement with Aviva Global Services (Management Services) Private Limited ("AVIVA MSA").
 Pursuant to the SSPA with AVIVA, the Company acquired all the shares of Aviva Global Services Singapore Private Limited ("Aviva Global") in July 2008.
-This acquisition expanded the Company's market share in target industries, extended the Company's scale and bolstered the Company's service offerings in the insurance industry.
 The final purchase price paid to AVIVA for the acquisition of Aviva Global and its subsidiaries was \$249,093, including direct transaction costs of \$8,200.

 On August 3, 2009, the Company completed the final settlement and agreed to pay AVIVA approximately £3,177 (\$5,282) for certain liabilities of Aviva Global that existed as of the date of its acquisition and the net asset value settlement for Customer Operational Solutions (Chennai) Private Limited, Noida Customer Operation Private Limited and Ntrance Global Services Private Limited arising out of the sale and purchase agreements.
-The payment of this liability will be made in 18 monthly equal installments commencing December 2009.
+The payment of this liability will be made in 18 equal monthly installments commencing December 2009.

-Pursuant to the final settlement, the allocation of total cost of acquisition to the assets acquired and liabilities assumed has been finalized based on a determination their fair values.
+Pursuant to the final settlement, the allocation of total cost of acquisition to the assets acquired and liabilities assumed has been finalized based on a determination of their fair values.
 The liability assumed on final settlement has been recorded at present value, discounted using appropriate interest rates.
 The purchase price allocation resulted in a negative goodwill amounting to \$1,004 which was adjusted on a pro-rata basis to intangible assets and property and equipment.